Boar's Head deli meat recall: What you need to know about listeria impacting several states

-A deadly food poisoning outbreak has led to the recall of more than 7 million pounds of popular Boar's Head deli meats made at a plant in Virginia.
+A third person, from Virginia, has died from a food poisoning outbreak that led to the recall of more than 7 million pounds of deli meats.

-U.S. health officials are investigating the outbreak of the bacteria listeria that began in May.
-Two people have died and nearly three dozen were hospitalized in 13 states.
+Since May, 43 people in multiple states who were infected with the bacteria listeria have been hospitalized, the Centers for Disease Control and Prevention said in an update Thursday.
+Two people, one from Illinois and another from New Jersey, died last month.

 STAY IN THE KNOW